-Teacher Fiona Wilson said: 'I am very proud of the girls, who have led this initiative by themselves with almost no adult input.
-They are credit to the school.
+'I am very proud of the girls, who have led this initiative by themselves with almost no adult input.
+They are credit to the school."

-Monday saw 15 men get together in Oban for a 'cuppa and a chat', with the aim of helping each other through difficult times.
-The first Andy's Man Club meeting in Oban www.NaeStrawAtAw.org
+Monday saw 15 men for a 'cuppa and a helping each other The first Andy's Man Club meeting in Oban www.NaeStrawAtAw.org